 The show benefits from a tight running time; unlike so many bloated Netflix shows, each episode clocks in at a brief 16-17 minutes, and with only six episodes in total, the runtime of the whole season is roughly that of a feature-length film.
 But that means each of the twenty-nine sketches gets in and out quickly before the joke gets stale, and the end always seems to come too soon.

 The cast includes an incredible guest roster, from Robinson’s old SNL friends like Vanessa Bayer and Cecily Strong; to comedy stars like Will Forte, Tim Heidecker, and the legend Fred Willard; to up-and-coming comedians like Connor O’Malley, Brandon Wardell, and Patti Harrison (not the “Layla” one); to Robinson’s BFF Sam Richardson.
 (Miss you guys!)

 I Think You Should Leave was a sensational sketch show, instantly creating a number of memorable sketches, characters, quotes, and lines.
 I’ve watched it in whole probably six times already.
 (I will say that not every sketch works as well the second time around, but the best ones just get funnier and funnier.
-Atop my list: “Old Joe,” featuring Willard, and “Game Night,” featuring Heidecker.)
+Atop my list: “New Joe,” featuring Willard, and “Game Night,” featuring Heidecker.)